 What Does It Mean to Be a Business Executive?

 - An executive is a leader: A leader is not one who bullies, cajoles, or even one who simply delegates.
-A true leader is one who shares a vision with others, and inspires those around them to move toward that vision through shared goals.
-With an MBA education, you will not only gain the knowledge you need to become a leader but you will reach within yourself to find your strengths and leadership skills.
+A true leader is one who shares a vision with others and inspires those around them to move toward that vision through shared goals.
+Leadership can be an innate quality, Worley said, but it’s something that can be honed through practice, much like a sport.